 New study suggests costs outweigh benefits for maintaining navigation on lower Snake River.

-New study suggests lower four Snake River dams not critical for Pacific Northwest energy capacity.
+New study suggests lower Snake River dams not critical for Pacific Northwest energy capacity.

-New study suggests breaching the lower four Snake River dams benefits the economy.
+New study suggests breaching the lower Snake River dams benefits the economy.